-Download the Bush Blitz teaching resource and work with local community members and Koorie educators to include some of the activities, such as inviting local Koorie Community members to talk to your students and tell them what they know about the movement and interactions among animals in the local area.

-Teachers might want to investigate the pilot educational program-bush blitz teachlive.
+Download the Bush Blitz teaching resource and work with local community members and Koorie educators to include some of the activities, such as inviting local Koorie Community members to talk to your students about the movement and interactions among animals in the local area.
+Teachers might want to investigate bush blitz teachlive.

-Did you know that the Gunditjmara in the South West of Victoria established intricate kuuyang (kooyang) or eel trapping and farming systems, and developed smoking techniques to preserve and trade their harvest - possibly one of the first cultures in the world to do so?
+Did you know that the Gunditjmara in the SW of Victoria established intricate kuuyang (kooyang) or eel trapping and farming systems, and developed smoking techniques to preserve and trade their harvest - possibly one of the first cultures in the world to do so?
+Taste of Summer: It's eel season for the Gunditjmara people in south-west Victoria in The Age tells us more.